 [Itinerary details & hotels subject to change]

-12 nights accommodation (15 with extension) + 1 overnight train; All breakfasts, 6 dinners, and 5 lunches (+2 dinner, 1 lunch with extension); All tour transport by train, bus, minivan, songthaew, boat, and airplane; All tips for guides, drivers, group meals, and hotel staff; Full-time services of a professional tour director and a Thai guide; All entrances: Grand Palace; Wat Pho; Ayuthaya Historical Park; Wat Doi Suthep; Sukhothai National Historical Park; Khao Sok National Park; Elephant Conservation Center; Other included activities: Chao Phraya dinner; Bangkok canals tour; Thai massage; village homestay visit, bicycle tour, dinner entertainment; elephant ride; elephant show; rice barge excursion of Ayuthaya; Cheow Lan lake/jungle/cave excursion; Andaman snorkeling excursion, Emerald Cave; Bangkok tuk-tuk tour; Angkor Archeological Park (3-day pass; extension); Khmer music/dance performance (extension)
+13 nights accommodation (16 with extension) All breakfasts, 6 dinners, and 5 lunches (+2 dinner, 1 lunch with extension); All tour transport by train, bus, minivan, songthaew, boat, and airplane; All tips for guides, drivers, group meals, and hotel staff; Full-time services of a professional tour director and a Thai escort; All entrances: Grand Palace; Wat Pho; Ayuthaya Historical Park; Wat Doi Suthep; Sukhothai National Historical Park; Khao Sok National Park; Elephant Conservation Center; Other included activities: Chao Phraya riverside dinner; Bangkok canals tour; Thai massage; village homestay visit, bicycle tour, dinner entertainment; elephant ride; elephant show; rice barge excursion of Ayuthaya; Cheow Lan lake/jungle/cave excursion; Andaman snorkeling excursion, Emerald Cave; Bangkok tuk-tuk tour; Angkor Archeological Park (3-day pass; extension); Khmer music/dance performance (extension)

 Tour participants are responsible for the cost of drinks, free-time sightseeing, Cambodian visa ($32) and possible baggage charges on domestic flights.
 See our Terms and Conditions for important details regarding everything listed above.